kubeflow/website/content/en/docs/operator/install-operator.md

 ## 2. Installing the Kubeflow Operator through the [operatorhub.io](https://operatorhub.io/operator/kubeflow)

-If your cluster does not have OLM installed, navigate to the [operatorhub.io](https://operatorhub.io/operator/kubeflow), click on the `Install` and follow the instructios there to install the operator.
+If your cluster does not have OLM installed, navigate to the [operatorhub.io](https://operatorhub.io/operator/kubeflow), click on the `Install` and follow the instructions there to install the operator.

 <img src="/docs/images/operator-operatorhubio-kubeflow.png"
     alt="Kubeflow Operator in OperatorHub"